Links on Android Authority may earn us a commission. Learn more.

 If you have not already, the first thing you need to do is download both Google Fit and Samsung Health apps on your smartphone.
 You might have one of these apps pre-installed already on your phone, but maybe not both.

-- You should then see a long list of fitness data categories to transfer from Google Fit to Samsung Health.
-Tap on the ones that you want to transfer.
-Keep in mind that you will be asked by both Google Fit and Samsung Health for permission to transfer that data for each category.
+- Tap on the categories you wish to sync.
+Keep in mind that both Google Fit and Samsung Health will ask for permission to transfer that data for each category.